 Here are just a few ways telehealth is used.

 Email.
 You can use email to ask your provider questions or order prescription refills.
 If you get a test done, the results can be sent to your providers by email.
 Or, one provider can share and discuss results with another provider or a specialist.
 These may include:

 - Patient data

 - Video-exam clips

 You can also share your personal health records by email with another provider.
 That means you do not have to wait for paper questionnaires to be mailed to you before your appointment.

 Live video conferencing.
 You can make an appointment and use video chat to talk to your provider or join online support groups.
 During a video visit, you and your provider can use video chat to talk with a specialist about your care without everyone being in the same place.

 Mhealth (mobile health).
 You can use a mobile device to talk with or text your provider.
 You can use health apps to track things like your blood sugar levels or diet and exercise results and share it with your providers.
 You can receive text or email reminders for appointments.

 Remote patient monitoring (RPM).
 This allows your provider to monitor your health from afar.
-You keep devices to measure your heart rate, blood pressure, or blood glucose in your home.
+For example, you keep devices to measure your heart rate, blood pressure, or blood glucose in your home.
 These devices collect data and send it to your provider to monitor your health.
 Using RPM can lower your chances of getting sick or needing to go to the hospital.

 RPM can be used for long-term illnesses such as: